 In the new Karateka, three playable characters — the True Love, the Monk and the Brute — vie to rescue the beautiful Mariko from the evil warlord Akuma.

-These short behind-the-scenes videos about making and remaking Karateka, then (1982) and now (2012), explore different aspects of production: Inspiration, Animation, Sound and Music, and Gameplay.
+These short behind-the-scenes videos explore different aspects of making (1984) and remaking (2012) Karateka: Inspiration, Animation, Sound and Music, and Gameplay.
 Oh yeah, and pronunciation.